iotaledger/wasplib/java/README.md

 ## WaspLib for Java

 `NOTE: This is just for educational purposes until we have a proper Java to Wasm compiler.
-It will allow us to compare identical Rust/Go/Java smart contracts to highlight the simplicity and consistency along different programming languages.`
+It allows us to compare identical Rust/Go/Java smart contracts to highlight the simplicity and consistency along different programming languages.`

 `WaspLib` allows developers to create Java smart contracts that compile into Wasm.
 The interface provided by `WaspLib` hides the underlying complexities of the Iota Smart Contract Protocol (ISCP) as implemented by Iota's ISCP-enabled Wasp nodes.
-`WaspLib` treats the programming of stmart contracts as simple access to a key/value data storage where smart contract properties, request parameters, and the smart contract state can be accessed in a universal consistent way.
+`WaspLib` treats the programming of smart contracts as simple access to a key/value data storage where smart contract properties, request parameters, and the smart contract state can be accessed in a universal, consistent way.

 The _wasplib/clients_ folder provides the interface to the ISCP through _ScContext_.